sagarjethi/Time-Fi/README.md

 ##  ****How it Works****

-• Creator comes on TimeFi and login via Zilpay
+• Creator comes on TimeFi and login via XRP Wallet

 • Creators create their own token.

 • Creator give persmission for bonding curve .(Its optional)

-• Creator list thier token on zil based DEX.
+• Creator list thier token on XRPL based DEX.

 • User can buy those token from any exchange.